 Getting to the Park

-The Park is easily accessed from I-94 or ND-85 depending on which side of the park you want to visit.
-The two units are not connected internally by roads so you’ll need to leave a unit before venturing to the other.
-It’ll take about an hour to drive between to two units.
+The Park is easily accessed from I-94 or ND-85, depending on which side of the park you want to visit.
+The two units are not connected internally by roads, so you’ll need to leave one unit before venturing to the other.
+It’ll take about an hour to drive between the two units.

-Bismarck is the nearest major town and airport about 2 hrs. east of the National Park.
-Fargo, North Dakota is about 4.5 hrs. from the Park.
+Bismarck is the nearest major town and airport, about 2 hours east of the National Park.
+Fargo, North Dakota, is about 4.5 hours from the Park.

-You can technically do it all in a day if you are really pressed for time and are ok just driving the roads and visiting the overlooks.
-But you should really plan to stay at minimum two days in the park.
+You can technically do it all in a day if you are pressed for time and are ok just driving the roads and visiting the overlooks.
+But you should plan to stay in the park for at least two days.

 Check out Other North Dakota National Parks